 While Jagathon is a dance marathon, it is much more than dancing.
 The 15-hours is packed with games, meals, and Riley stories.
 Although we do dance, it is optional for you to do so!

 I did not register on a team but would like to be on a team.
 Is it too late to join a team?

 No, it is not too late to join a team!
-If you would like to be placed on a specific team, please email Emily Egbers at email@example.com.
+If you would like to be placed on a specific team, please email Alexa Carr at email@example.com.

 Can I send a donation as a check?

 Yes, of course!
-You can make your check out to IUPUI Student Foundation.
+You can make your check out to Riley Children's Foundation.
 If you are going to mail your check, you can send it to 301 University Blvd, Suite 1031, Indianapolis, IN 46202.
-Please include the name of the person who’s fundraising page needs credited to in the memo line.
+If you are donating on behalf of a Jagathon member, please include their name in the memo line.